 Thesis Examining Panel

-In recommending a Thesis Examining Panel, the Head of Enrolling Area/Associate Dean of R&D shall take all reasonable steps to ensure that Examiners are free from bias with respect to the candidate, the Supervisor or the University, and shall preserve the integrity and independence of the examination process.
+In recommending a Thesis Examining Panel, the Chair CMGSC shall take all reasonable steps to ensure that Examiners are free from bias with respect to the candidate, the Supervisor or the University, and shall preserve the integrity and independence of the examination process.

 Examiners are requested to examine a thesis within six weeks of receipt.
-If any Examiner is unable to complete the examination within three months, the Head of Enrolling Area/Associate Dean of R&D may recommend a replacement Examiner to the CMGSC for approval.
+If any of the Examiners are unable to complete the examination within three months, the Faculty’s Associate Dean or Chair R&D in consultation with the Thesis Committee may recommend a replacement Examiner to the Chair CMGSC and GRS.
+Should any of the Examiners be uncontactable, GRS will normally recommend for the Thesis Chair to nominate a replacement.

-The Associate Deputy Vice-Chancellor, Research Excellence, upon recommendation from the CMGSC, may appoint a replacement Examiner, or Adjudicator as appropriate, in the following circumstances:
+The Associate Deputy Vice-Chancellor, Research, upon recommendation from CMGSC, may appoint a replacement Examiner, or Adjudicator as appropriate, in the following circumstances:

 - where an examiner or adjudicator is unable to continue their involvement in an examination or re-examination for any reason;